-Hopefully, you have a crew man who can go to the bow and take up the slack, flaking it on the deck as it comes in, while you slowly power up over the anchor.
+Hopefully, you have a crewman who can go to

+the bow and take up the slack, flaking it on the deck as it comes in, while you slowly power up over the anchor.
 When the anchor line is lying straight up and down, your crew yells "stop" and then tries to "weigh" or retrieve the anchor.
 But maybe it is stuck!
-Well, re-cleat the anchor rode so that it is pointing straight down to the anchor (this is called "snubbing" the anchor.)
+Well, have the crewman re-cleat the anchor rode.
+At this point, the rode should be pointing straight down at the anchor.
+You've just "snubbed" the anchor.
 If the line is going straight down to the bottom from your cleat, the scope must be 1:1!
 Now, back away - don't power forward!
-If the anchor suddenly breaks free, it could impale itself in your hull as it sweeps upwards under the force of the boat surging ahead.
+If the anchor suddenly breaks free, it could impale itself in your hull as it sweeps upwards under the force the boat surging ahead.
 Add power gradually astern and you will very likely break free.
 If you still haven't, while power is still being applied in reverse, turn the helm hard over.
 This will cause the boat to rotate around the anchor.
 You are unscrewing from the bottom, like a cork screw.
 99 times out of 100, this will finish the job.
 If the anchor is fouled though on rocks or cables, your last resort is to cut yourself free...